Home Insurance in Spain for Expats

 Home insurance is not legally mandatory in Spain for most homeowners — unlike some European countries.
 However, if your property has a Spanish mortgage, your lender will require at minimum buildings insurance (seguro de hogar continente) as a condition of the loan.
 For community properties (apartments and urbanisations), community insurance is compulsory under the Ley de Propiedad Horizontal — though this covers common areas only, not individual apartments.
 For tenants: are tenants obliged to get home insurance in Spain?
 No — contents insurance is not legally required for renters, though landlords often require it as a condition of the rental contract.
 Is home insurance needed when renting in Spain?
 We recommend it — your landlord's policy will not cover your personal belongings.

 Home contents insurance in Spain covers your personal belongings and moveable property inside the home — furniture, appliances, electronics, clothing, valuables and personal items.
 A standard contents policy pays to repair or replace items up to the stated contents sum insured.
-Key items for Costa Blanca expats to include: high-value electronics, jewellery (often subject to a sub-limit — declare individually), art and antiques, outdoor furniture and pool equipment.
+Key items for expats in Spain to include: high-value electronics, jewellery (often subject to a sub-limit — declare individually), art and antiques, outdoor furniture and pool equipment.
 Home contents insurance in Spain from Generali can be taken as a standalone policy or combined with buildings cover.
 The cheapest home insurance in Spain for contents-only starts around €120–€180/year for a typical apartment.

 Second home insurance in Spain and holiday home insurance in Spain covers a property that is not your main residence — a vacation property, investment property or home used seasonally.
 Insurance for holiday homes in Spain differs from standard home insurance because the property may be left unoccupied for extended periods.
 Standard Spanish home insurance policies include clauses that reduce or void cover if the property is empty for more than 30–60 consecutive days.
 Second home insurance in Spain includes extended unoccupancy cover — typically up to 90 days or 12 months depending on the policy.
 If you also rent the property, you need a landlord endorsement.
 Turner Insurance arranges holiday home insurance in Spain and second home cover for British, Dutch and Norwegian expats across the Costa Blanca — see also our dedicated overseas holiday home insurance page.